General guidance notes

 Notification of change of ownership

-If you need to change the ownership or registered details of a British Sea Fishing Boat, please download the form below and post it or email it to the Registry.
+If you need to change the ownership or registered details of a British Sea Fishing Boat, please use the form below and email or post it to the Registry.
 You should complete this form with as much detail as possible.

 For further information or to discuss any queries please contact: